Robots to make robots at ABB's new $150 million factory in China

 ABB’s new 75,000-square-foot factory will use software meant to allow people and robots to work safely in close proximity, the company said, adding its YuMi robots — designed to work side-by-side with people — will also be deployed on many of the small parts assembly tasks needed to manufacture an ABB robot.

-Rival Kuka, taken over in 2016 by China’s Midea two years ago, has also been expanding in the country, including by building a robot park in Shunde near Hong Kong.
+Rival Kuka (KU2G.DE), taken over in 2016 by China’s Midea (000333.SZ) two years ago, has also been expanding in the country, including by building a robot park in Shunde near Hong Kong.

 ABB, whose industrial robots are used, among other things, to build automobiles as well as to assemble electronic devices, will build robots for numerous industries at the Shanghai factory, a spokesman said.